paulomarquesc/photoscan-template/README.md

 * **_artifactsLocation:** Auto-generated container in staging storage account to receive post-build staging folder upload.
 * **_artifactsLocationSasToken:** Auto-generated token to access _artifactsLocation.
 * **location:** Location where the resources of this template will be deployed to.
 Default Value: `eastus`
+* **adminPassword:** Admin password.
+* **useSingleResourceGroup:** Whether or not use multiple resource groups, if using multiple, please change the resource groups manually in the variables section.
+Default Value: `yes`
+* **activationCode:** Photoscan Activation Code.
+* **adminUsername:** Name of admin account of the VMs, this name cannot be well know names, like root, admin, administrator, guest, etc.
+* **sshKeyData:** SSH rsa public key file as a string.
 * **vnetName:** Virtual Network Name.
 Default Value: `Photoscan-vnet`
 * **vnetAdressSpace:** Virtual Network Address Space.
 Default Value: `10.0.0.0/16`
 * **jumpboxSubnetName:** Jumpbox subnet name.
 Default Value: `Jumpbox-SN`